-Georgia Ann (Williams) Wilson was buried–a hundred years ago last month–in the Guthrie County’s Morrisburg Cemetery, without a headstone for over five decades.
+Georgia Ann (Williams) Wilson was buried in the Guthrie County’s Morrisburg Cemetery, without a headstone for over five decades.
 And not with her husband in the Wilson plot at Coon Rapids.

-Her decline in later years is as much a puzzle as were her scandelous young adult years.
+Her decline in later years is as much a puzzle as were her scandalous young adult years.
 I think she is my only divorced ancestor, in an era when it was uncommon.

 Georgia Ann married a man named Frank Davis when she was 17.
 Baby Fred Davis was born the next year.
-They divorced.
-No clues as to why, only guesses, but Georgia and little Fred probably ended up living with her parents.
+His parents divorced.
+No clues as to why, only guesses, but Georgia and little Fred probably ended up living with her folks.

 Five years later, she married Daniel Wilson, four years her junior.
 Dan evidently didn’t want to raise another man’s son, so Fred grew up with his grandparents.

-Dan and Georgia had a son of their own, Clabe Wilson, who as he grew into his father’s farm and purebred Duroc Jersey hog operation.
-Two sisters were born next, then no more children for a dozen years until two more sisters were born.
+Dan and Georgia had a son of their own, Clabe Wilson, who grew into his father’s farm and purebred Duroc Jersey hog operation.
+Two sisters were born next (Rectha and Alice) then no more children for a dozen years until two more sisters (Fannie and Verna) were born.

-But she also spent some time at The Retreat in Des Moines, a place where a woman with mental health issues could live with her children.
+But she also spent four months at The Retreat in Des Moines, a place where a woman with mental health issues could live with her children.